nepheloid/mtee/README.md

 MTEE -- Mouse Trap Entropy Engine
 =================================

-Mouse Trap Entropy Engine

 This application produces entropy from a mouse.

-The key script in this directory is "entropy-source".
-Most of the rest of the files are noise.
-Some of the other more interesting file are:

-    wl_to_rgb.py ppm_dump.py png_canvas.py canvas.py time_delta.py

-Most of these have nothing to do with randomness or entropy.
-They are small utilities for converting raw binary data to images.

 A mouse event generates several sources of entropy.
 The timing and the mouse coordinates could both be used as sources of entropy.
 At the moment I only use the coordinates.
 This could easily be extended to absolute time, delta time, X, and Y coordinates for much more entropy.
-My goal here was to create something that is easy to understand, so I don't use all sources of entropy available to us.
+My goal here was to create something that is easy to understand, so I don't use all sources of entropy available from the mouse.
 My goal was to make a fairly complete script that is also easy to understand and follow.

-Optimizations may be added later if they don't detract from clarity.
+The key script in this directory is "entropy-source".
+That should be all you need to use to generate entropy.
+If you have a buggy version of Python on a weird big-endian process then you may need to use the "ev-print.c" program to correct some constant definitions.
+There are also files under the "extra" directory.
+Most of these have nothing to do with randomness or entropy.
+They are small utilities for converting raw binary data to images.
+Sometimes it is useful to look at raw binaries as images as a way to spot non-random patterns in data.
+Some of the other more interesting file are:

+    wl_to_rgb.py ppm_dump.py png_canvas.py canvas.py time_delta.py

-You may want to install the following tools for testing randomness:
+If you wish to test the randomness of your entropy then you may want to install the following tools:

     apt-get install rng-tools ent dieharder

 --